fanpu/website/_posts/2022-12-31-latex-tips.markdown

 as they are either not severe enough to warrant a note, or oftentimes even the TAs themselves are not aware of it.

-In this post, we cover some common mistakes that are made by LaTeX practitioners.
+In this post, we cover some common mistakes that are made by LaTeX practitioners (even in heavily cited papers), and how to address them.
 This post assumes that the reader has some working knowledge of LaTeX.

 ### Typesetting as a Form of Art
 It is important to get into the right mindset whenever you typeset a